Introducing Social Media in Classroom – tips and tricks

 So, are you ready to introduce social media in your classroom?
 Technology in education is an awesome solution to interact with students and make them involved in the lesson like never before.
 Once you decide to start using any social media channels as a part of your teaching experience, prepare a well-organized strategy.
 Make sure all of your students have access to the Internet and have the required devices.
 Also, train them on how to use each of the platforms.

-If you enjoyed our tips and tricks for using social media in e-learning and classroom, we’d be grateful if you spread a good word and share it!
+If you enjoyed our tips and tricks for using social media in e-learning and classroom, we’d be grateful if you spread a kind word and share it!
 Why not send it to your students and ask if they like the idea of using Instagram for homework?
 Do you already use social media in your classroom?
 Let us know how!
 We can’t want to hear about your experience!